Tugamer89/RansomTuga/README.md

 # RansomTuga
 <img src=".github/images/main.jpg" alt="mainImage">

-&nbsp;\
-It is advanced Ransomware with a lot of options and fully customizable.\
+It is an advanced Ransomware with a lot of options and fully customizable.\
 It encrypts files in AES CBC with a random generated 256 bit key and with an hardcoded IV.\
 After the encryption it sends the key and some pc informations to the attacker via email.\
 It also drops a readme.txt file and the decryptor and change the wallpaper of the victim computer.\